cds-snc/report-a-cybercrime/README.md

 Note that you must be in the `f2` directory to run the code.

+### Set up Azure Key Vault

+We currently pull `cosmosdbName` and `cosmosdbKey` from Azure Key Vault

 ### Set up the environment

 Some features require you to define some environmental variables.
-You can add them to App Service, or for locally either `export` in your terminal or add to `f2/.env`
+You can add them to App Service, or for locally either `export` in your terminal or add to `f2/.env`.

 #### Google Analytics